Ermont–Eaubonne station

 Ermont–Eaubonne is a railway station between Ermont and Eaubonne, in the department of Val-d'Oise, France.
 It is an interchange station for commuter traffic in the northwestern suburbs of Paris.
 It is situated on the railway from Paris to Pontoise, and branch lines towards Valmondois, Argenteuil and Saint-Ouen.
+With 23 million passengers per year (2024), it is the busiest station of Val-d'Oise.